How will the university keep classrooms and high-traffic areas clean across campus?

 How will UTSA enforce its health protection and prevention guidelines (e.g.: wearing a face covering, socially distancing, etc.?)

 All students, faculty and staff will be required to complete a mandatory public health compliance training prior to returning to campus.
 UTSA will also post signage across its campuses to reinforce the importance of public health practices.

 More information on enforcement of UTSA's face covering requirement can be found on our Face Coverings at UTSA page.

-The fall semester will entail a blend of online, hybrid, in-person and experiential learning activities.
-All in-person activities will include virtual alternatives to be inclusive of all, regardless of ability to come to campus or comfort-level with doing so.
+Designed for flexibility and accessibility, fall classes will be largely online with a small number of face-to-face classes.
+All face-to-face classes and any in-person activities will include virtual alternatives to be inclusive of all, regardless of ability to come to campus or comfort-level with doing so.

 Current CDC recommendations include postponement of study abroad programs until further notice.
 We are awaiting further guidance from CDC and will continue to review spring and summer study aboard programs on a case by case basis.
 Fall 2020 study abroad programs have been canceled.

 Will all scheduled Fall 2020 classes be offered in-person and online?
 What about labs?